fdvmoreira/badchars-create/README.md

-# Bad characters creator
+# Bad Characters creator

-CLI application written in rust to help with bad characters generation when creat ing buffer overflow payloads.
+This simple CLI application will help you with bad character generation when creating buffer overflow payloads.

 ## Installation